Youssef-ben/blog-engine-exercise/README.md

 - Create an environment file `<root>/docker/.env.development` and override the variables that you want.
 - Make sure that you updated/created the `appsettings.<env>.json` file to match the docker urls.

+2. Start the infrastructure containers

+From the `root` folder of the project run the following command in a powershell:

+- `.\scripts\startDockerInfra.ps1`

+### Testing the backend project

+In order to make sure that the project is working as expected and nothing is broken run the following command in a powershell: _(Note: A browser window will open pointing to the Coverage Report)_

+- `./scripts/generateTestsCoverage.ps1`